Dave Butz: Professional football

-Butz was drafted in the first round (fifth overall) of the 1973 NFL Draft by the St. Louis Cardinals, where he would play for two seasons.
+Butz was selected in the first round (fifth overall) of the 1973 NFL draft by the St. Louis Cardinals, where he would play for two seasons.
 In 1975, Butz was granted free agency due to a mistake in his contract that he had signed as a rookie in 1973.
 Redskins coach George Allen quickly signed him, but the NFL ruled that the Redskins had to compensate the Cardinals with two first-round draft picks (1977 & 1978) and a second-round pick (1978).

 Butz then played for the Washington Redskins for 14 years, where he had three Super Bowl appearances: defeating the Miami Dolphins in Super Bowl XVII, losing to the Los Angeles Raiders in Super Bowl XVIII, and winning Super Bowl XXII over the Denver Broncos.

 At the victory parade after Super Bowl XXII, he famously shouted to the crowd, "We came, we saw, we kicked their butts."

 As of 2022, Butz ranks fifth in franchise history in sacks (59.0, was third in 2008).
 He was a one-time Pro Bowler in 1983 in a season in which he managed eleven sacks, a career-best.
 He was named to the NFL All-Pro team in 1983 and 1984.
 He only missed four games in his entire 16-year career.
 Butz was among the largest players in the NFL when he played standing 6' 8" and routinely weighing around 300 pounds.

 In October 1987, Butz famously checked himself out of the hospital to play in the Redskins' game against the New York Jets.
 Despite having dropped from 313 to 287 pounds due to the illness and feeling dizzy in the second half, Butz made a game-saving sack of Ken O'Brien to stop a Jets' drive late in the game and was awarded the game ball.
 After the game, he checked himself back into the hospital where he remained until the following Wednesday.

 In 1988, Butz played in his 197th game for the Washington franchise, passing Len Hauss to set a franchise record for games played.
 He would later retire at 203 games played for Washington.

 Butz announced his retirement as an active player at the age of 38 on May 18, 1989.
 He appeared in 216 NFL games, 191 as a starter, from 1973 to 1988.
 He tallied 64 sacks in his career.
 When he retired, he was the oldest starting player in the NFL.

 Butz was selected to the NFL 1980s All-Decade Team.
 He was named one of the 70 Greatest Redskins at the Redskins' 70th anniversary in 2002.

 His name is also featured along with that of other notable players in team history on the "Ring of Fame" at FedExField.